dhaven/davidhaven-blog/content/projects/clipshare/index.md

 2. **An app that is an optimization**.
 Users are usually quite keen to find ways to do certain things faster.
 I believe it's generally easier to onboard users to an app that provides an improvement on top of something the user is already doing rather than try to sell the user on something new.
 3. **The app user flow**.
 The app user flow is quite elegant and works well.
+The steps are the following:
+    -  Go to Youtube on your browser and start watching a video.
+    -  Open the Clipshare extension and start editing.
+    - Finalize the edit.
+Write a message and send the tweet.

 ## What I got wrong